yossirot/qradar-universal-cloud-rest-api/github/README.md

 7. On the Select Protocol Type page, select Universal Cloud REST API.

 8. On the Configure the Log Source parameters page, configure the log source name and click Configure Protocol Parameters.

 9. On the Configure the Protocol Parameters page, configure the protocol-specific parameters:
- - Insert a log source identifier (GitHub API);
+ - Insert a log source identifier ,your GitHub "*orgName*" or your GitHub "*enerpriseName*";
  - Copy the Workflow XML you downloaded from GitHub and paste it into the Workflow field;
  - Copy the Workflow Params (make sure your OrgName, and apiToken are populated) into the Workflow Parameters Values field;
  - **Make sure to turn off the Coalescing Events to avoid grouping of the events on the basis of Source and Destination IP.**